DailyDaily

 How to Play

-Connect adjacent letters by dragging your mouse or finger across the grid.
-Adjacent means any tile touching your current position—horizontally, vertically, or diagonally.
-Each letter tile can only be used once per word, though you can use the same letter multiple times if it appears in different positions.
+Connect adjacent letters by dragging your mouse or finger continuously across the grid.
+Adjacent means any tile directly touching your current position — horizontally, vertically, or diagonally — giving each interior tile up to eight neighbors.
+Each tile can only be used once per word.
+If the same letter appears on multiple tiles, each instance is independent and can be used separately.
+Releasing your drag submits the word automatically.
+If valid, it is added to your found list immediately and the board resets for your next trace.

 Try it out